meeb/django-distill/CONTRIBUTING.md

 Sensible and well formatted, easy to follow and concise pull requests are welcome.
 We may not merge your requested feature but it will be reviewed and discussed.

 ### Improving The Documentation

 Sensible and well formatted, easy to follow and concise amendments to the documentation submitted as pull requests are welcome.

 ## Maintainers

-`django-distill` is not currently looking for additional maintainers or administrators, however contributions are welcome.
+`django-distill` is not currently looking for additional maintainers or administrators, however, contributions are welcome.